AI Agents for Inventory Control: Human-LLM-OR Complementarity: Introduction

 Beyond this population-level finding, we ask whether \emph{individual} participants genuinely benefit from AI collaboration, or whether the aggregate gains simply reflect a selection effect where weaker participants follow the AI and stronger ones ignore it, without anyone actually exceeding what they or the AI could achieve alone.

 We formalize a notion of \emph{individual-level complementarity}: whether a person's collaborative performance exceeds the better of their solo performance and the AI's solo performance.
 Because each participant is observed in only one condition (with or without AI), we cannot directly measure this for any specific individual.
 However, we prove a theorem (\cref{thm:ce_lower_bound}) that provides a distribution-free lower bound on the fraction of individuals who experience positive complementarity.
 The key insight is that this bound can be estimated by comparing the distribution of collaborative performance to the distribution of solo performance across different people, without needing to observe the same person under both conditions.
-Applying this bound to our data, we estimate that at least 20.3\% of individuals experience strictly positive complementarity.
+Applying this bound to our data separately for each instance, we estimate that at least 30\% to 60\% of individuals experience strictly positive complementarity, depending on the instance.

 \textbf{Overall.} Taken together, our results provide a systematic study of the emerging question of how OR algorithms, LLMs, and humans should interact for operational decision-making (Figure~\ref{fig:complementarity}).
 On one hand, LLMs add substantial value to inventory control: they detect demand regime changes, incorporate world knowledge, and identify supply disruptions---capabilities that are generally difficult for traditional OR algorithms.
 On the other hand, the traditional players remain essential: OR algorithms provide the mathematical precision that LLMs lack for base-stock calculations, and humans provide situational judgment and serve as a safeguard---our analysis shows that humans are able to step in precisely when the LLM fails to reason about the situation correctly, e.g.\ when they fail to identify lost orders.
 The finding that humans add value is particularly noteworthy: achieving genuine human–AI complementarity is widely recognized as difficult, with systematic evidence showing that human–AI teams frequently fail to outperform the better of human and AI acting independently \citep{bansal2021does,vaccaro2024combinations,hemmer2025complementarity}.
 Our results suggest that inventory control---with its sequential decisions, delayed feedback, and rich contextual signals---is a setting where human judgment genuinely complements AI.